AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; edit --> paste
 .. index:: menu; edit --> paste previous

-When you select the menu :menuselection:`Edit-->Paste`, GPS will paste the last entry made in the clipboard at the current location in the editor.
-If you immediately select :menuselection:`Edit-->Paste Previous`, this newly inserted text will be removed, and GPS will instead insert the second to last entry added to the clipboard.
+When you select the menu :menuselection:`Edit --> Paste`, GPS will paste the last entry made in the clipboard at the current location in the editor.
+If you immediately select :menuselection:`Edit --> Paste Previous`, this newly inserted text will be removed, and GPS will instead insert the second to last entry added to the clipboard.
 You can keep selecting the same menu to get access to older entries.